cyinnove/.github/profile/README.md

 - Fork the repository on GitHub.
 - Make your changes and submit a pull request.
 - Engage with the community on our forums to discuss your ideas and improvements.
-- We are always need members into our team :) just send us.
+- We always need members for our team :) just send us.

 <!--
 ## Contact Us

-For support, inquiries, or more information, please contact us at:
+For support, inquiries, or more information, don't hesitate to get in touch with us at:
 - **Email**: support@cyinnove.org
 - **Website**: []()
 - **GitHub**: [github.com/CyinnoveOrg](https://github.com/CyInnove)